 Bridging these cultural differences—task versus relationship—is not impossible.
 But it requires a concerted effort on everyone’s part to meet each other half way between the two extremes.
 If you are a manager or supervisor, the following tips will help.

 - Establish a connection to build trust.
 Reveal some of your strengths and weaknesses.
 Showing your human side is a sign of leadership.
-And it will help you bond with the new employee so s/he will feel more comfortable interacting with you.
+And it will help you bond with new employees so they will feel more comfortable interacting with you.

 - Share your expectations for the job.
-Tell the employee what you need him/her to do AND how you like it done (Do you want to know all the details?
-Like to see only completed milestones?
+Tell employees what you need them to do AND how you like it done (Do you want to know all the details?
+Would you like to see only completed milestones?
 How do you like to be informed?)
-Also, make sure the employee knows on what basis you will evaluate his/her performance.
+Also, make sure employees know on what basis you will evaluate their performance.

 - Foster career growth opportunities.
-Once you have established trust with your employee, make it possible for him/her to have a “buddy” to ease the acculturation phase.
-And if employee resource/affinity groups exist in your organization, help your new employee connect with them as well.
+Once you have established trust with your employees, make it possible for them to have a “buddy” to ease the acculturation phase.
+And if employee resource or affinity groups exist in your organization, help your new employee connect with them as well.